philotron/philotron.github.io/contents/home.md

 Welcome to my page!
 I'm Phillip Schneider, Head of Natural Language Processing at the startup ALMA PHIL, where we're transforming personal healthcare with AI-powered voice assistants.
-I'm also in the final stage of my doctorate in computer science at the Technical University of Munich, focusing on dialogue systems and exploratory information retrieval.
-I've been fortunate to develop my expertise in AI through international roles, including a guest research position at the AI Research Center at AIST Tokyo and internships at leading tech companies like IBM and Amazon.
+I hold a PhD in Computer Science from the Technical University of Munich, where I focused on dialogue systems and exploratory information retrieval, and have deepened my AI expertise through international research at AIST Tokyo and industry experience at IBM and Amazon.

 #### Education
 - Ph.D.
-Computer Science, 2020—2024, Technical University of Munich
+Computer Science, 2020—2025, Technical University of Munich
 - M.Sc.
 Information Systems, 2017-2020, Goethe University Frankfurt
 - M.Sc.
 Computer Science Exchange Semester, 2018, University of Helsinki
 - B.Sc.
 Management and Economics, 2014-2017, University of Mainz